imzqqq/chat/server/chat/python/api-spec/proposals/1779-open-governance.md

  * Independent legal entity which acts as neutral custodian of Chat.
  * Gathers donations.
  * Owns the core Chat IP in an asset lock, which shall be transferred from New Vector:
-   * Owns the chat.dingshunyu.top domain and branding.
+   * Owns the chat.imzqqq.top domain and branding.
    * Owns the copyright of the reference implementations of Chat (i.e. everything in https://github.com/matrix-org).
      By assigning copyright to the Foundation, it’s protected against New Vector ever being tempted to relicense it.
    * Owns the IP of the website.